DeveloppeurPascal/Delphi-samples/README.md

 [Cette page en français.](LISEZMOI.md)

+> [!WARNING]
+> Following Microsoft's decision to merge GitHub into its AI division in the summer of 2025, I have decided to stop maintaining the repositories here.
+I will update this repository from time to time by copying the missing changes from the main repository, which is now on [Codeberg](https://codeberg.org/PatrickPremartin/Delphi-samples).

 Set of projects demonstrating the features of the Delphi development environment, its libraries and its programming language.

 Some of the projects have been presented at conferences, on training courses or online coding sessions.